endlessTea/OnlineAssessmentSystem/README.md

 ## Set-up

 *Note: guidance was written in August 2015 and may be deprecated.
-Exact steps required may be slightly different*
+Exact steps required may be slightly different.*

 To run the project you will need the following resources:
 * A PHP development environment / Apache server (XAMPP or a LAMP stack).